nealcaren/fightordie/_build/html/_sources/Volumes/19/02/gospel.md

 But his mother said unto him:

-"Son, why did you do me this---a---way?"
+"Son, why did you do me this-a-way?"

 And he answered: "Wist ye not, that I must be about my Father's business."